shanu516516/relayer_api_docs/source/includes/_public.md

 }
 ```

+**Description:** Submits a new perpetual contract trading order to the Relayer-matchbook orderbook.

+**Use Cases:**

+- Direct order placement for manual and algorithmic trading strategies
+- High-frequency trading and automated market making operations
+- Portfolio rebalancing and risk management order execution
+- Strategic position building and liquidation for institutional trading
+- Integration with trading bots and automated trading systems

-Submit a new trade order to the exchange
+Submit a new trade order to the Relayer-matchbook

 ### HTTP Method